 The basics of transferring Marriott Bonvoy points

-For most programs, 3 Marriott Bonvoy points are equal to 1 frequent flyer mile or point (we will use ‘miles’ in this article where possible to better differentiate them from Marriott points).
+For most programs, three Marriott Bonvoy points equal one frequent flyer mile or point.
+To avoid confusion, we’ll use the term ‘miles’ in this article where possible to better differentiate airline

-So what is this bonus all about?
-Simply, for every 60,000 Marriott points you transfer across to 20,000 airline miles, they will also throw in an extra 5,000 airline miles, representing a 25% bonus.
+So what are these bonuses all about?
+With a few exceptions, for every 60,000 Marriott points you transfer across to 20,000 airline miles, Marriott will also throw in an extra 5,000 airline miles, representing a 25% bonus.

 - 30,000 Marriott points = 10,000 frequent flyer points

 - 60,000 Marriott points = 25,000 frequent flyer points (20,000 + 5,000 bonus)